Skip to main content

 Quick Answer

-For year-one net value (welcome bonus minus annual fee), Delta Platinum comes out ahead at ~$950 even at a higher $250 annual fee vs $149.
+For first-year value (welcome bonus plus tracked annual credits, minus the annual fee), Delta Platinum comes out ahead at ~$1,085 even at a higher $350 annual fee vs $229.
 Delta Platinum sits in Delta SkyMiles; SW Priority sits in Southwest Rapid Rewards.
 The right pick still depends on which credits and category multipliers fit your spending pattern — full breakdown below.

 Our Verdict